The square footage of your home plays a large role in how to market your home and the buyers that will be attracted to your home as well.

 - Kyle Hiscock How Square Footage Plays a Role in Your Comparative Market Analysis

 - Anita Clark Pricing Your Home

-How Do You Calculate the Square Footage of Your Home? is provided by Kevin Vitali of EXIT Group One Real Estate of Tewksbury MA.
+How Do You Calculate the Square Footage of Your Home? is provided by Kevin Vitali.
 If you would like to sell your home give me a call at 978-360-0422 and let’s get the process started.